tfmake/tfmake/README.md

 ```
 Usage:
-  tfmake command [options] [args]
+  tfmake command [options]

+Core Commands:
+  context           Set the execution context: plan, apply, or destroy.
+  init              Initialize the data directory for Terraform execution.
+  makefile          Generate a Makefile for Terraform execution.
+  run               Run the generated Makefile for Terraform execution.

-Available Commands:
+Other Commands:
   cleanup           Cleanup the data directory.
   config            Modify tfmake configuration.
-  context           Set the execution context: plan, apply, or destroy.
-  init              Initialize the data directory for Terraform plan/apply/destroy execution.
-  makefile          Generate a Makefile for Terraform plan/apply/destroy execution.
-  graph             Generate a graph diagram from Terraform modules and their dependencies.
+  graph             Generate a graph from Terraform modules and their dependencies.
-  run               Run the Terraform plan/apply/destroy Makefile.
   summary           Create a Markdown summary.
   touch             Touch modified files.
   version           Show the current version.